 At GCMS, homework will be given to reinforce a skill learned in class and to help deepen the student's understanding of content they are learning in class.
-When homework is assigned, it will be written in the student planner with the expectation being that both the student and the parents will be looking at the planner and completing the work that evening.

 If homework is consistently NOT completed, a parent meeting will be required and academic interventions will be put into place.